demisto/content/Packs/MajorBreachesInvestigationandResponse/Playbooks/playbook-SolarStorm_and_SUNBURST_Hunting_and_Response_Playbook_README.md

-This playbook collects IOCs related to SolarStorm and SUNBURST.
-The playbook will also hunt the IOCs across the organization network and block the relevant IOC's and Isolate the compromised hosts.
+This playbook collects IOCs from known sources that relate to SolarStorm and SUNBURST.
+The playbook will hunt the IOCs across the organization using EDR platforms for endpoints and Panorama for network activity.
-Supported Cortex XSOAR versions: 6.0.0 and later.
+Lastly, the playbook will mitigate the threat by isolating the compromised hosts and blocking the indicators across the organization network.

 ## Dependencies